-Before starting, clear the room of any obstacles that might get in the way.
+Before you start, clear the room of any obstacles that might get in the way.
 And make sure you wear proper clothes that you don’t mind ruining, along with safety gear like gloves.

 If you plan to clean the walls during the process, always clean top to bottom so that falling dust and debris don’t dirty areas you’ve already cleaned.

-Many DIY solutions, such as vinegar, ammonia, or steam mopping, can damage your floor’s finish, leaving it looking dull and cloudy.
-So, avoid using them.
+In my opinion, you should better avoid using DIY solutions such as vinegar, ammonia, or steam mopping, as they can damage your floor’s finish, leaving it looking dull and cloudy.